junzhang6/Juns-Academic-Projects/Coursera Certifications/README.md

 #### Note:
-According to Coursera's policy, most of the coursework/solutions are not allowed to post publicly, besides some shareable projects pushed to Github.
+According to Coursera's policy, some of the coursework/solutions are not allowed to post publicly, besides the shareable projects pushed to Github.